brucedkyle/architectures/docs/sustainability/demandrisk.md

 The first viewpoint is **demand**.
 The business needs to understand their current demand for products, goods and services.
 There are two aspects of demand, the “current” demand and the “future” demand.
 Current demand asks the question, “how many unsatisfied orders or requests do we have in the system at this point in time?”
 Future demand asks the more difficult question, “how many orders or requests do we expect to have at some point in the future?”
 This future point could be measured in minutes, hours, days, weeks, months and even years.
 The further into the future, the harder it becomes to predict the demand.

 The second viewpoint is **inventory**.
 The business needs to have a clear understanding of all the inventory held within their fulfilment system.
-This is stock or inventory available for sale to customers.
+An inventory management provides oversight of current inventory and inventory changes due to purchases.
+Performs analysis on sold products, keeps consolidated stock data, and handles stock allocation.
+Makes decision on reallocation of goods between multiple warehouses.
+Inventory is stock or inventory available for sale to customers.
 As with demand, inventory has two aspects, “current” and “future” inventory.
 Current inventory asks two questions, “how many items of a particular product do I have available at this point in time?” and “where are those items located?”
 Future inventory asks the question, “how much inventory is required at some point in the future”.
 As with demand, this future point could range from minutes to years and becomes increasingly harder to predict the further into the future.

 _Inventory optimisation_ is making sure the current and future demand is accurately balanced against current and future inventory.
 Getting the balance correct leads to a successful and profitable retail business.
 Getting the balance wrong leads to failure and in the worst case, eventual collapse of the business.